preesm/preesm/releng/README.md

 *   Update the `<repositories>` section in the parent POM file (the two first P2 repositories reference latest Eclipse and Eclipse updates repositories);
 *   Update the feature and dev feature discovery sites with new repository URLs and names;
 *   Build locally and tryout the product, the update site using the Java package of the latest Eclipse version, the dev meta feature + source code;
-*   Fix errors, if any.
+*   Fix errors, if any;
+*   Keep consistent Eclipse versions with Graphiti, DFTools and Preesm.